moves-rwth/cbmc-with-kInduction/README.md

-# k-Induction
+# k-Induction (for CBMC)

-This python tool enables any C bounded model checker, such as [CBMC] (https://www.cprover.org/cbmc), to be employed for k-Induction over one-loop embedded-style C programs.
+The goal of this python tool is to enable any C bounded model checker, such as [CBMC] (https://www.cprover.org/cbmc), to be employed for k-Induction over one-loop embedded-style C programs (see below for a description).
+For now, the tool was only tested and used to extend CBMC with k-induction proofs.

 ## Prerequisites